joel-jeremy/dev-notes/docker/README.md

 1. Open a bash terminal and login to WSL by running `wsl` command
 2. Start Minikube (if not yet started)
-3. Run `minikube docker-env` command.
+3. Inside WSL, run `minikube docker-env` command.
 The output should be something like:

     ```sh
     export DOCKER_TLS_VERIFY="1"